What Is OrangeTheory Lift 45 Total Body 3 Training?

 Lift 45 is a 45-minute functional strength training routine that includes dumbbells, medicine balls, BOSU balls, TRX straps, workout benches, and more for those days when you don’t have much time but yet want a dynamic workout.

-In addition to helping you construct or preserve lean muscle, perfecting your lifting form, and completing your fitness regimen with beneficial floor work and lifting, Lift 45 is specifically intended to accomplish these goals.
+In addition to helping you construct or preserve lean muscle, perfecting your lifting form, and complete your fitness regimen with beneficial floor work and lifting, Lift 45 is specifically intended to accomplish these goals.
 Your Orangetheory family will be there to support you as usual.

 Related Articles:-